Jaydeep1250/product-catalog/README.md

 DATABASE_PASSWORD=password  // database password
 DATABASE_NAME=database name   // database name
 JWT_SECRET=your_jwt_secret

+Frontend
+Create a .env file in the frontend directory and add the following environment variables:

+NEXT_PUBLIC_API_URL=http://localhost:8000 //your api URL

 Step 4: Install Dependencies
 Navigate to the backend and frontend directories and install the required dependencies: